Dogs That Cannot Touch Each Other: Guggenheim controversy

 The installation stirred a significant controversy at the Guggenheim Museum, ignited by The New York Times' September 20, 2017 article, "Where the Wild Things Are: China’s Art Dreams at the Guggenheim."
 The article, previewing the upcoming exhibition "Art and China after 1989: Theater of the World," which contained about 150 works, expressed concerns about a seven-minute video of the original installation of Dogs That Cannot Touch Each Other staged at a Beijing museum in 2003, sparking a swift public reaction.
-Critics and animal-rights supporters labeled it as animal abuse and began circulating petitions and social media campaigns urging for it to be removed, as well as for the removal of two other works involving animals.
+Critics and animal-rights supporters labelled it as animal abuse and began circulating petitions and social media campaigns urging for it to be removed, as well as for the removal of two other works involving animals.
 In a letter to the Guggenheim, PETA wrote that “people who find entertainment in watching animals try to fight each other are sick individuals whose twisted whims the Guggenheim should refuse to cater to."
 Protesters demonstrated outside the Guggenheim and a Change.org petition calling for the removal of the works in the exhibition garnered signatures from nearly 600,000 people before the removal of the works was announced.

-Responding to the controversy, the Guggenheim released a statement on September 21, acknowledging concerns and characterizing the artwork as "intentionally challenging and provocative," aiming to examine systems of power and control.
-The statement urged viewers to "consider why the artists produced it and what they may be saying about the social conditions of globalization and the complex nature of the world we share."
+Responding to the controversy, the Guggenheim released a statement on 21 September, acknowledging concerns and characterising the artwork as "intentionally challenging and provocative," aiming to examine systems of power and control.
+The statement urged viewers to "consider why the artists produced it and what they may be saying about the social conditions of globalisation and the complex nature of the world we share."

-As the controversy intensified, the museum, in an uncommon move, removed three works, including Dogs That Cannot Touch Each Other, from the exhibition on September 25.
+As the controversy intensified, the museum, in an uncommon move, removed three works, including Dogs That Cannot Touch Each Other, from the exhibition on 25 September.
 The two other works removed were Theater of the World by Huang Yong Ping, a structure with insects and lizards that may eat each other under warming lamps, and A Case Study of Transference by Xu Bing, a video featuring pigs stamped with characters copulating in front of a live audience.
 The decision was attributed to "explicit and repeated threats of violence" and concerns for the safety of staff, visitors, and participating artists.
-While expressing dismay at withholding artworks, the museum emphasized that "freedom of expression has always been and will remain a paramount value of the Guggenheim."
+While expressing dismay at withholding artworks, the museum emphasised that "freedom of expression has always been and will remain a paramount value of the Guggenheim."

-Before the criticism started, curator Alexandra Munroe, who organized the exhibition, discussed the anticipated pushback in an interview with Artnet News' Andrew Goldstein.
+Before the criticism started, curator Alexandra Munroe, who organised the exhibition, discussed the anticipated pushback in an interview with Artnet News' Andrew Goldstein.
 Munroe acknowledged the challenging reception of "Theater of the World" since its 1993 premiere.
-Despite the historical difficulties, she mentioned the Guggenheim's decision to showcase the work, emphasizing its role in introducing visitors to a visceral realism present in other significant pieces within the exhibition.
+Despite the historical difficulties, she mentioned the Guggenheim's decision to showcase the work, emphasising its role in introducing visitors to a visceral realism present in other significant pieces within the exhibition.